 When nothing else seems to be effective, one may try to talk of laughter.

 When we reach up to laughing rather humbly of ourselves, many lovely opportunities to be amused could be in store.

 Who lives on laughter has to be gruff and righteous.

 With the fearful strain that is on me night and day, if I did not laugh I should die (Abraham Lincoln)

 Bergson, Henri.
 Laughter: An Essay on the Meaning of the Comic (Le Rire.
 Essai sur la signification du comique).
 New York: Macmillan, 1914.

 Johnsen, Birgit Hertzberg.
 Hva ler vi av?
-Om nordmenns forhold til humor (What Do We Laugh At?
-On Norwegians' Relation to Humour).
+Om nordmenns forhold til humor ("What Do We Laugh At?
+How Norwegians Relate to Humour").
 Oslo: Pax, 1997.

 Svebak, Sven.
 Forlenger en god latter livet?
 Humor, stress og helse (Does a Good Laugh Lengthen Life?
 Humour, Stress and Health).
 Bergen: Fagbokforlaget, 2000.

 On many pages are simple markers, brackets and some symbols.
 What they stand for and how they are used is shown on the page that the 'Gain-Ways link below will open.